-The Timer Control Register 0 (TxCTL0) and the Timer Control Register 1 (TxCTL1) determine the timer operating mode.
-It also includes a programmable PWM deadband delay, two bits to configure timer interrupt definition and a status bit to identify, if the most recent timer interrupt is caused by an input capture event.
+The Timer Control 0 (TxCTL0) and Timer Control 1 (TxCTL1) registers determine the timer operating mode.
+These registers also include a programmable PWM deadband delay, two bits to configure the timer interrupt definition, and a status bit to identify if the most recent timer interrupt is caused by an input capture event.